 A Holistic Perspective

-Experiences in life can be tremendously injurious and painful yet no matter how deep the wounds, our Wholeness and Integrity cannot be damaged.
+Experiences in life can be tremendously injurious to our psyche and being yet no matter how deep the wounds, our inherent wholeness and integrity cannot be damaged.
 Even if it seems so at times.
 At the very heart of my work lie the principles of holism and healing and I see my work as a therapist to be one of companion and wise counsel on the path of reconnecting with one’s Wholeness.

 Defining Healing: Healing, in the broadest sense means to restore to health or soundness; to repair; to cure.
 The process of healing is easiest observed on a physical level, when a bone is broken or the skin is cut.
 As soon as the injury occurs, the innate healing ability of the body is set in motion and after the required time, some good medicine, rest and support the injury is healed and the body restored to health.